vipinvkmenon/terraform-exporter-btp/docs/index.md

 # Terraform Exporter for SAP BTP

-The *Terraform Exporter for SAP BTP* (btptf CLI) is a handy tool that makes it easier to bring your existing SAP Business Technology Platform ([BTP](https://www.sap.com/products/technology-platform/what-is-sap-business-technology-platform.html)) resources into [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
+The *Terraform Exporter for SAP BTP* (btptf CLI) exports existing SAP BTP resources as Terraform code, so you can start adopting Infrastructure-as-Code with Terraform.

-With it, you can take things like subaccounts and directories in BTP and turn them into Terraform/OpenTofu state and configuration files.
-It is especially useful for teams who are moving to Terraform/OpenTofu but still need to manage older infrastructure or SAP BTP accounts that are already set up.
+The following SAP BTP account levels can be exported:

+- Directories
+- Subaccounts
+- Cloud Foundry environment instances

+!!! info
+    The Terraform Exporter for SAP BTP is fully compatible with [OpenTofu](https://opentofu.org/).
+All steps outlined in this guide can be executed using either the Terraform CLI or the OpenTofu CLI.
+For simplicity, this documentation will only reference [Terraform](https://www.terraform.io/).

 ## How does it work